 7.4 Failure to Pay.
 Should Buyer fail to pay any amounts due within the time period set forth in Section 7.2, Seller may suspend any or all deliveries of Power, provided that the exercise of such right shall be in addition to any and all other remedies available to Seller, whether in law or equity, under this Agreement, or otherwise.

 7.5 Payment of Disputed Amounts.
 In the event any portion of any bill is in dispute, the undisputed amount shall be paid when due.
 Disputes shall be discussed and resolved amicably and promptly.
 Upon determination of the correct billing amount, the proper adjustment shall be paid or refunded promptly after such determination with Interest.
+Payment of any bill rendered hereunder shall not constitute a waiver by Buyer of its right to contest any bill at a later date and obtain an adjustment thereon.

 7.6 Audit.
 Each Party shall have the right, upon reasonable notice, at its sole expense and during normal working hours, to examine and copy the records of the other Party to the extent reasonably necessary to verify the accuracy of any statement, charge or computation made hereunder.
 If any such examination reveals any inaccuracy in any statement, the necessary adjustments in such statement and the payments thereof will be promptly made.
-This Section 7.6 will survive any termination of the Agreement or any Transaction hereunder for a period of two (2) years following the end of the calendar year in which such termination occurs.
+This Section 7.6 will survive any termination of the Agreement or any Transaction hereunder for a period of three (3) years following the end of the calendar year in which such termination occurs.

 7.7 Credit.
 Buyer shall establish and maintain credit satisfactory to Seller during the term of this Agreement.
-If Buyer fails to maintain satisfactory credit, Seller may suspend deliveries of Power until satisfactory credit is reestablished
+If Buyer fails to maintain satisfactory credit, Seller may suspend deliveries of Power until satisfactory credit is reestablished.

 7.8 Financial Responsibility.
 When reasonable grounds for insecurity of payment or title to the Power arise, either Party may demand adequate assurance of performance.
-Adequate assurance shall mean sufficient security in the form and for the term reasonably specified by the Party demanding assurance, including, but not limited to, a standby irrevocable letter of credit, a prepayment, a security interest in an asset acceptable to the demanding Party or a performance bond or guarantee by a creditworthy entity.
+Adequate assurance shall mean sufficient security in the form and for the term reasonably specified by the Party demanding assurance, including, but not limited to, a standby irrevocable letter of credit, a prepayment, a security interest in an asset acceptable to the demanding Party or a performance bond or guarantee by a creditworthy entity, provided that the assurance sought by Seller is not in violation of any applicable law.
 In the event either Party shall (i) make an assignment or any general arrangement for the benefit of creditors; (ii) default in the payment obligation created hereunder to the other Party; (iii) file a petition or otherwise commence, authorize, or acquiesce in the commencement of a proceeding or cause under any bankruptcy or similar law for the protection of creditors or otherwise become bankrupt or insolvent (however evidenced); or (v) be unable to pay its debts as they fall due; then the other Party shall have the right to either withhold and/or suspend deliveries or payment, or terminate this Agreement, or any Transaction hereunder, without prior notice, in addition to any and all other remedies available hereunder.
 If a Party to this Agreement becomes subject to Bankruptcy Code proceedings, it is understood and agreed that the other Party shall be entitled to exercise its contractual right to liquidate as a forward contract merchant under Section 556 of the U.S. Bankruptcy Code.